Teaching and Learning

 - Diversity is strength – we believe that our department is strong because its members bring different skills, expertise, professional foci (service, scholarship, and/or teaching), and perspectives to our collective endeavor.
 We believe that the strength and effectiveness of our department is the result of the differentiated talents of its members in regards to teaching, scholarship and service.

-The Department of Teaching and Learning offers a wide range of degree, certificate and endorsement programs, sure to fit into your career goals.
+The Department of Teaching and Learning offers a wide range of degree and certificate programs, sure to fit into your career goals.

 Five-year extended teacher preparation program